Withdrawals (WD), Discontinue not fail (DC) and suspension

 - Concurrent records - how has the student performed in other units of study for the semester in question.

-Requests are to be submitted either in person to the Engineering faculty office in the PNR Building, or via email to (for undergraduate students) or (for postgraduate students)
+Requests are to be submitted either in person to the Engineering faculty office in the PNR Building, or via email to .

-Suspension of study is covered by the Coursework Rule.
+Suspension of study is covered by the Coursework Policy.

 Students are permitted to suspend their study (leave of absence) for 1 or 2 semesters during their degree.
 Students are required to inform us of suspension, and permission is automatic.